albertostefanelli/new-academic/content/post/sublime/sublime_ride.md

 subtitle: Set up a beautifully simple multi purpose working suite in under 10 minutes.

 # Summary for listings and search engines
-summary:Set up a beautifully simple multi purpose working suite in under 10 minutes.
+summary: Set up a beautifully simple multi purpose working suite in under 10 minutes.

 # Link this post with a project
 projects: []